Terreii/use-pouchdb/docs/basics/sync.md

   if (result.ok && result.name != null && result.name.length > 0) {
     // connect to the user database

+    // Close the old one first!
     await remote.close()

+    // Create the new remote DB.
+    // Because we have no { skip_setup: true }, it will create the DB on the server.
-    remote = new PouchDB(
+    // In CouchDB you should add skip_setup. remote = new PouchDB(
       `http://localhost:5984/${getUserDatabaseName(username)}`
     )